ThiloSchulze/mitogenome-extraction/README.md

 #### `--mitogenome`

 * A mitochondria genome of a closely-related species in FASTA format is required.
-* Default is set for the annotation of mitochondria within vertebrae.
+* Default is set for the annotation of mitochondria within invertebrates.
 To switch to a different organism group, the `--genetic_code` and `--mitos_reference` flags need to be modified.

 ### Example usage & output files